oroinc/documentation/user_guide/admin_capabilities.rst

 Outlook integration
 -------------------

-The capability is topical for enterprise users only.
-If this capability is set to *"System"*, users with the roles will be able to
-:ref:`download <user-guide-getting-started-my-user-outlook>` the latest version of OroCRM add-in for Outlook.
+The capability is available for enterprise users only.
+If this capability is set to *"System"*, users with the roles will be able to :ref:`download <user-guide-getting-started-my-user-outlook>` the latest version of OroCRM add-in for Outlook.

-With this add-in you can synchronize contacts, tasks, and calendar events between OroCRM and your Outlook.
+If :ref:`OroCRM is synchronized with Outlook <user-guide-synch-outlook>`, you can use the add-in to synchronize contacts, tasks, and calendar events between OroCRM and your Outlook.
 You can associate emails to accounts, contacts, opportunities, and cases and create leads, opportunities and cases in OroCRM based on emails from the Outlook side bar.

 This is a general capability that can improve the user experience for all enterprise users using both OroCRM and Outlook.